 1. Arrange comprehensive cargo insurance.

 2. Verify clauses exist in your sales contract for property rights, etc.

-3. Understand the responsibilities and liabilities of the incoterm in your sales contract.
+3. Understand the responsibilities and liabilities of your Incoterms

 4. Select packaging that helps prevent damage.